macbeth/comfyui-truenas/README.md

 +-----------------------------------------+------------------------+----------------------+
 ```

-To pull a version for a specific version:
+Indentify the CUDA version in the upper right corner and pull the version for your specific CUDA:

 ```
 tommasopiantanida/comfyui-truenas:cudaxx.xx
 ```
 Where xx.xx is the cuda versione you want for your Truenas Installation (at the moment not available working on it).

-Truenas 25.04.1 include Nvidia Drivers 550.142.
-So we are probably limited to CUDA 12.4
+You can run container with lower version than HOST.

 ## Based on the work of